And a FREE Balanced Literacy resource to help you get STARTED

 This series will focus on the components of a complete BALANCED LITERACY program.
 We will focus on clear and concise definitions.
 Definitions that educators can discuss in collaboration.

 A “common language” where we can learn from each other and with each other.

 The 8 components we will focus on are:

 - Shared Writing

 Each week we will focus on one area of Balanced Literacy and share experiences, teacher tips, and resources to support and expand our Balanced Literacy repertoire.
 Start 2022 with the plans to implement BALANCED LITERACY!

 This week: Shared Reading.

 Last week we discussed Read Alouds.
-Week 2 is about Shared Reading.
+This week is about Shared Reading.

 How is shared reading different from a read-aloud?